 - Representative prices in the area where the treatment was provided,

 - Prices shown in any applicable professional association or fee guide, and

 Paramedical expenses may also be eligible under your Health Care Spending Account (HCSA), if applicable.
 The Income Tax Act governs the type of expenses that can be reimbursed under the HCSA.
 As the list of eligible medical expenses and authorized medical practitioners by province is subject to change, visit www.cra-arc.gc.ca and search medical expenses for a complete list.

 The above is a summary of the provisions of the group plan.
 In the event of a discrepancy between this benefit and the master contract, the terms of the group contract will apply.

 Supporting Your Wellness

-To review all the Homewood Health EFAP resources available to you and to get contact information Click here.
+The EFAP is a professional and confidential service to support you in all aspects of your life.
+Click here to review the Homewood Health EFAP resources available to you and to get contact information.